rfong/sustenance/food/coop_food.md

 ### dark purple stew
 for when you crave the purple flavor
-- saute minced garlic, diced shallot, & diced white/yellow onion in instant pot
+- saute minced garlic, diced shallot, & diced white/yellow onion in at least half a cup of coconut oil in the instant pot
+- powdered cumin
-- cumin and coriander
+- coriander seed
-- 3 cups lentils (I like a 50/50 mix of green and black lentils)
+- 2.5 cups lentils (I like 50/50 black and green lentils)
-- 9 cups broth
+- 8 cups broth
-- diced purple carrots
 - 1-2 japanese sweet potatoes, diced
-- other purple potatoes if you have them
+- purple potatoes and purple carrots if you have them
-- 1-2 bunches dinosaur kale
+- 1-2 bunches dinosaur kale for roughage

 ### sweet potato chickpea stew
-this comes out comforting, starchy, autumnal, with a nice chewiness from the dried chickpeas
+this comes out comforting, starchy, autumnal, with a nice chewiness from the dried chickpeas. similar to Dark Purple Stew but with less allium flavor and less roughage
-- 1.5 cups black lentils
+- 1 cup black lentils
-- 1.5 cups dried chickpeas (either pre-soak them or you need to run the instant pot 2x as long)
+- 1 cup dried chickpeas (either pre-soak them or you need to run the instant pot for at least an hour)
+- 1/2 cup mung beans
-- 7 cups broth, but this recipe also comes out really good with just water
+- 8 cups broth, but this recipe also comes out really good with just water. if using just water, add about a tablespoon of salt
 - 2 japanese sweet potatoes, diced
-- 1 western sweet potato
+- optional: 1 western sweet potato
-- cumin and coriander
+- cumin, coriander, garam masala

 ### IRON STEW
 sub your choice of high-iron ingredients into a normal lentil stew as needed